velexi-research/GeometricAlgebra.jl/README.md

   Pseudoscalar{Float64}(3, 25.0)
   ```

-  Note: we can confirm that is the dual of blade $B$ is the same as division by the unit
+  We can confirm that is the dual of blade $B$ is the same as division by the unit
   pseudoscalar for $\mathbb{G}^n$.

   ```julia